rewards-network/combos/README.md

 A validation library for Scala

 ## Setup
-This library is published for both Scala 2.12 and 2.13.
+This library is published for Scala 3 as well as Scala 2.12/2.13.
-Scala 3 support will be coming soon.
 ```
 libraryDependencies += "com.rewardsnetwork" %% "combos" % "<latest tag>"
 libraryDependencies += "com.rewardsnetwork" %% "combos-refined" % "<latest tag>" //Optional - adds Refined support